Michael Chopra: Kerala Blasters

 In August 2014, Chopra confirmed his participation in the inaugural season of the Indian Super League.
 He said that he felt honoured to "involved in this new era".
 He was drafted by Kerala Blasters which was managed by David James.
 In an interview, he said that he felt honoured to "play for a team that is owned by Sachin Tendulkar".
-He made his debut in the first match against NorthEast United FC, coming as a substitute in a 1–0 defeat, with The Times of India commenting that he "looked sharp".
-His time in India was cut short by an injury which he suffered in a training for a match against Atlético de Kolkata.
+He made his debut in the first match against NorthEast United, coming as a substitute in a 1–0 defeat, with The Times of India commenting that he "looked sharp".
+His time in India was cut short by an injury, which he suffered in a training for a match against Atlético de Kolkata.
 Goal.com criticized him for his poor "fitness level" and wrote that he never "impressed in the competition and failed to find the back of the net".
-Nevertheless, he played the 120 minutes of the semifinal against Chennaiyin FC, and also started the final against the Kolkatan side where he managed two shots on goal.
+Nevertheless, he played the 120 minutes of the semifinal against Chennaiyin, and also started the final against the Kolkatan side where he managed two shots on goal.
 He ended the season playing nine times without scoring.

 Reflecting on his stint in first season of Indian Super League, Chopra admitted that ISL turned out to be much more intense and competitive than he had anticipated.
-He said, "I think there were a few things that went wrong; I underestimated the ISL.
+He said: "I think there were a few things that went wrong; I underestimated the ISL.
 I thought it was going to be easier than it was, and then I picked up a hamstring injury in pre-season which set me back.